 In this post, we’ll look at three helpful tools to keep your head on straight as you step into your spotlight.
 It’s nearly time for your staff to arrive – this is the moment you’ve been working towards across your recruiting season – and you are gonna rock it.
 It’s time to master your planning, plug your holes, and put out the welcome sign!

 Killer calendar game.
 You’ve got so many moving targets to track this time of year that if you don’t write them down, you know your head will explode.
-Google Calendar or it’s equivalent is a great way to track your staff arrival days, the first meals your employee dining room will serve, and D-Day – when all you year-rounders whip yourself into a presentable dress for your return into the public’s eye.
-With a digital calendar you can keep managers and supervisors up on key events while saving loads of printer ink.
+Google Calendar or it’s equivalent is a great way to track your staff arrival days and airport pickups, the first meals your employee dining room will serve, and D-Day – when all you year-rounders whip yourself into a presentable dress for your return into the public’s eye.
+With a digital calendar, you can keep managers and supervisors up to speed on key events while saving loads of printer ink.
 Work it together and avoid tripping each other up.

 Try a calendar app to keep you tracking while you’re out of the office making sure all your prep gets done.

 Fill your remaining gaps.
 It’s inevitable: plans change and so does your staffing plan.
 As last minute needs arise, our go-to call for reinforcements is the seven day Help Wanted ad.
 It packs a punch, draws great traffic, and you can advertise all your vacancies in one shout out.

 If you have an active profile or ad on the site, we also highly suggest The Featured Listing.
 The Feature will boost your post to the top of all applicable category pages, the What’s New page and the Home page for seven days.
 Their inventory is limited and they offer awesome traffic.
 If you haven’t tried one yet – you should!